Florida State Road 115: Southern segment

 SR 115 runs north as Southside Boulevard from its terminus at US 1, providing access to The Avenues.
 Right afterwards, the road goes through the largely residential and commercial south side of Jacksonville with crossings at Baymeadows Road (SR 152), Butler Boulevard (SR 202), Beach Boulevard (US 90), and Atlantic Boulevard (SR 10).
 At the Southside Connector (SR 113), SR 115 turns sharply to become the Arlington Expressway, heading west into downtown via the Mathews Bridge, where it turns north, becoming the Martin Luther King Jr. Parkway (former Haines Street Expressway), and again turning to the west along with the MLK Parkway (now the former 20th Street Expressway), before reaching I-95.
 The portion of the MLK Parkway is signed only as US 1 Alt. and US 1, not SR 115.

 The southern segment serves primarily as a conduit between the residential neighborhoods of Southside and the commercialized areas farther north and downtown.
 Heavy traffic is commonplace along most of the road.
 To improve traffic flow, especially during rush-hours, in 2023 the FDOT installed Florida's first double median U-turn intersection at the interchange with Beach Blvd.
 (US 90).
-In 2024 it also completed a major redesign of the intersection just north of the cloverleaf interchange with SR 202 (Butler Boulevard expressway) and in the same year began reconstructing the intersection just south of the interchange.
-The new intersections' designs replace some of the left turn movements with Michigan left turns in order to reduce the number of traffic light phases.
+In 2024 it also completed a major redesign of the intersection with Gate Parkway, located just north of the cloverleaf interchange with SR 202 (Butler Boulevard expressway), and in the same year began reconstructing the intersection just south of the interchange.
+In early 2028, the FDOT is planning to begin reconfiguring the intersection north of Gate Parkway (at Southside Boulevard and Thouchton Road).
+These intersections' new designs replace some of the left turn movements with Michigan left turns in order to reduce the number of traffic light phases.